haoxsia/haoxsia.github.io/_pages/about.md

 ## News and activities

-* **05/18/2025** I have participated and finished proudly the 51.5KM Triathlon event (Standard distance - age group rank 30% now still upgrading) at 2025 Shanghai Yangtze River Delta International Triathlon.
+* **05/18/2025** I have participated and finished proudly the 51.5KM Triathlon event (Standard distance - age group rank 30%) at 2025 Shanghai Yangtze River Delta International Triathlon.
 Take triathlon technical talks with the event staffs, and experience an appreciating race route!
 * **01/08/2025** I gave an invite talk at Beijing Academy of Quantum Information Sciences with the talk title of "Fabrication and parametric pumping analysis of silicon nitride membrane nanoelectromechanical resonator".
 Thank the host, Yulong Liu for giving me this chance.
 * **08/19/2024** I was a remote participant in the Workshop on Quantum Information and Physics held in the Institute for Advanced Study ([IAS](https://www.ias.edu/)) at Princeton.
 The knowledge on entanglement (many-body) physics was deepened and widened.
 Also thank Lisa for helps.
 * **07/04/2024** I was participating in a ZOOM talk given by Isabelle Staude at the Max Planck Institute for the Science of Light with the topic of "Tailoring light fields with active semiconductor metasurfaces".